dictybase-docker/chado-sqitch/README.md

 linked to a docker container named `postgres_srv_service`.

 ## Deploy
 [kubernetes](http://kubernetes.io) can be used to deploy the containers.
-Use the provided manifests in the [kubernetes](kubernetes/) folder for both local and cloud deployment.